 If you are a cinch user, cinch needs to process personal data about you for the following purposes:

 You can edit this data by logging into your account.

 Our legal basis for all the above is your consent.
 We want you to provide your data in full knowledge of what we will use it for, where it will go, and your rights as explained in this Notice.
 Where you’ve given your consent, you can change your mind at any time by contacting us (although any processing of the data that took place before you do so will still be legal).
 If you provide personal information about others (e.g. people who live with you) then you should make sure that you have their consent too.

 Our legal basis for these data uses is that they are necessary for our legitimate interests in ensuring that cinch users get good service, understanding how people use cinch, and improving it for the future.
 We don’t use this data to contact you or market anything to you.
 It’s used securely, and not in any intrusive way.
 There is no negative impact on your privacy or rights and so we have concluded that we are able to process this data to support our legitimate interests.

 “Special categories of data”: Under data protection laws, personal data concerning health is a “special category” of data that is subject to additional protections.
 This type of data may be very helpful with searches, as noted above, to help you find vehicles that suit the needs of anyone with a disability, e.g. if you needed access or storage for a wheelchair, or a vehicle adapted with hand controls.
 We only process this type of data with your explicit consent.

-cinch does not intend to collect or process any other special categories of personal data e.g. those revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, certain genetic data or biometric data, or data concerning a person’s sex life or sexual orientation.
-However, if you add any such details to your profile or communications on cinch, then you are consenting to using that data for those purposes.
+cinch does not intend to collect or process any other special categories of personal data e.g. those revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data or biometric data, or data concerning anyone’s sex life or sexual orientation.
+However, if you add any such details to your profile or communications on cinch, then you are consenting to our using that data for those purposes.

 3. How long does cinch keep your data for?